 However, that’ the great part about this business model.
 You don’t need to in the beginning.

-For those starting their own party bus business, these are the two largest initial investments to get your business up and running according to Party Buses Near Me. (no pun intended)
+For those starting their own party bus business, these are the two largest initial investments to get your business up and running according to a few companies. (no pun intended)

 Location of Your Party Bus Business Matters

 As we mentioned, the location is by all means the most important part of your party bus business.
 Start in one area and focus on that.
 Once you start to get regular business, then you can expand to more areas or even grow into a national network.
-Party Buses Near Me is a prime example.
+Party Bus Group is a prime example.

-They started off offering services for party bus rentals in Orange County and rapidly expanded by growing their network and through partnerships.
+They started off offering services for party bus rentals and rapidly expanded by growing their network and through partnerships.

 So, let’s recap real quick what we’ve covered in our first business idea in the transportation industry.